nodejs/node/doc/api/child_process.markdown

 socket object to another process.
 The child will receive the object as its second argument to the `message` event.

+The `callback` option is a function that is invoked after the message is sent but before the target may have received it.
+It is called with a single
+argument: `null` on success, or an `Error` object on failure.

-Emits an `'error'` event if the message cannot be sent, for example because the child process has already exited.
+`child.send()` emits an `'error'` event if no callback was given and the message cannot be sent, for example because the child process has already exited.

+Returns `true` under normal circumstances or `false` when the backlog of unsent messages exceeds a threshold that makes it unwise to send more.
+Use the callback mechanism to implement flow control.

 #### Example: sending server object